-Introduction Module includes a course agreement quiz and the "How to Use" InQuizitive assignment
+Introduction Module includes a course agreement quiz, a syllabus quiz, and the "How to Use" Inquizitive assignment

-InQuizitive Assignments are adaptive, interactive learning assignments designed to enhance your learning experience.
-There is an InQuizitive assignment for each of the chapters covered in this course.
+Inquizitive Assignments are adaptive, interactive learning assignments designed to enhance your learning experience.
+There is an Inquizitive assignment for each of the chapters covered in this course.
 Access is included in your BB course.
 Further information concerning these assignments can be found in the Blackboard course.